2001 Japanese Grand Prix: Qualifying

 Alesi finished 11th in his final Formula One qualifying session, despite working with race engineer David Brown to unsuccessfully narrow the gap on teammate Trulli.
 Räikkönen learnt his car was 12 kg overweight anda an understeer on his last run slowed him through the Esses, leaving him in 12th.
-Irvine trailed his teammate De La Rosa by half a second in engine power but qualified ahead of him in 13th.
+Irvine trailed his teammate De la Rosa by half a second in engine power but qualified ahead of him in 13th.
 Villenueve, 14th, was pleased with his car's balance and made setup tweaks that did not produce the predicted results.
 Frentzen's first run placed him 15th, and he was unable to lap quicker due to understeer on the soft Michelin tyres.
-De La Rosa took 16th, with his best lap coming on his third attempt, after failing to find a suitable balance for his car's tyres.
+De la Rosa took 16th, with his best lap coming on his third attempt, after failing to find a suitable balance for his car's tyres.
 BAR's Olivier Panis reported that his car felt slightly better en route to 17th.
 Fernando Alonso extracted additional performance from his Minardi car and improved on each lap to qualify 18th.
-Enge drove the spare Prost AP04 car following his accident the day before, setting his fastest lap on his first run before being stopped by modifications and finishing 19th.
+Enge drove the spare Prost AP04 car following his accident the day before, setting his fastest lap on his first run before being stopped by modifications and claiming 19th.
 The Arrows duo of Enrique Bernoldi and Jos Verstappen qualified 20th and 21st, respectively.
 Bernoldi had slower cars on his fastest lap, but Verstappen drove a car lacking in pace but had decent handling.
 Minardi's Alex Yoong completed the starting order in 22nd, expressing disappointment over not improving greatly on each of his runs and traffic possibly stopping him from lapping faster during his third run.